PolySync/polysync-core-c-examples/logfile_reader/README.md

 This example uses the Logfile API to open and read a PolySync logfile `plog` file for replay.

-It Depends on a file in `/tmp/` directory, but can easily be updated to point to any existing `plog` file (the intention of the example)
+It depends on a file found in the `/tmp/` directory, but can easily be updated to point to any existing `plog` file (the intention of the example).
    /tmp/polysync_logfile.plog

 Steps to run: